 The emergence of social media as a marketing tool has been a game changer for small businesses.
 Suddenly you don’t need a massive budget to connect with an audience, promote your brand, and advertise your product.
 You also don’t need to employ a fancy marketing team, you can do it all yourself with a few simple skills and the sheer willpower.

-If you are a small business with a presence on social media, you need to make sure that your social media game is good for business, not detrimental.
-To avoid the pitfalls here’s a handy little list of what not to do on social media if you’re a small business.
+If you are a small business with a presence on online, you need to make sure that your social media game is good for business, not detrimental.
+To avoid the pitfalls here’s a handy little list of social media don’ts if you’re a small business.

 1. Sell, sell, sell

-Social media marketing is not like traditional marketing.
+Online marketing is not like traditional marketing.
 It’s a branch of content marketing.
 It’s like marketing without marketing – you want to suggest and showcase, rather than drive home a sales message.
-Small businesses who use their social media pages purely to push their product or service do themselves a disservice.
+Small businesses who use their Facebook, Instagram, Twitter pages purely to push their product or service do themselves a disservice.

 Spamming your followers with direct sales messages is the quickest way to lose followers and put people off completely.